jb3k/ts-practice/documentation.md

 1. In a blank file run command:
     - npx create-snowpack-app . --template @snowpack/app-template-blank-typescript --force
     - it will ask you to install
-    - then it will ask you to --force
+    - use the --force only if you have a blank doc so it doesnt delete everything else
+2. Now if you want to download extra packing in node modules, the browser will be able to read the new packages.